deven-org/telemetry-functions/docs/CONTRIBUTE.md

 ### Data Events

 telemetry-functions operates on the basis of event objects.
 An event object (_TriggerEvent_) can be created either automatically by Github, manually, or by a Cronjob.
 Event objects represent a specific event that occurred, such as a pull request.
-Regardless of how it is created, event objects are sent to the endpoint URL provided by Netlify.
+Regardless of how it is created, event objects are sent to the endpoint URL provided by AWS.

 ### Event Signatures